Network Classification Based Structural Analysis of Real Networks and their Model-Generated Counterparts: Introduction

-In order to characterize the topology and capture the structure of networks, numerous graph metrics have been introduced such as node-level features e.g. centrality measures and local clustering coefficient, and global features such assortativity coefficient and density \cite{barabasi2016network}.
-Naturally, there is significant redundancy among these measures and there is a great deal of effort in studying the correlation between the metrics in accordance with identifying a non-redundant selection of measurements that describes every aspect of networks \cite{bounova2012overview,garcia2013correlation,jamakovic2008relationships,marcell2018data}.
-In this work, we rely on the results of the aforecited works by using a minimal set of graph metrics that well-describes the networks.
-Our selection of metrics is detailed in Section~\ref{metricssubsection}.
+In order to further characterize the structure of networks, numerous graph metrics have been introduced in the past two decades such as degree-distribution-related measures~\cite{aliakbary2014quantification} and other node-level centrality measures, local and global clustering coefficients, assortativity coefficient, density~\cite{barabasi2016network}, moreover motif related attributes~\cite{milo2002network, prvzulj2007biological}.
+Naturally, there is significant redundancy among these measures and there is a great deal of effort in studying the correlation between the metrics and identifying a non-redundant selection of measurements that describes every aspect of networks~\cite{bounova2012overview,garcia2013correlation,jamakovic2008relationships,marcell2018data}.

-The main purpose of this work is to use data-driven techniques to analyze complex networks.
-The study relies on our large dataset: we calculated a few non-redundant metrics of $400$ real networks and their $2400$ modelled counterparts generated by five network models.
-The real networks are collected from different domains such as brain, food, social, and protein interaction networks and the source of these graphs are online network databases \cite{icon,iwdb,neurodata,konect,networkrepository} (see Section \ref{real}).

-For each real network, we generated an additional six graphs by five different models with previously fitted parameters to fit the data as well as possible (see Section \ref{modelfitting}).
-The five models are: clustering modification of the Barab\'asi--Albert model~\cite{holme2002growing}, Watts--Strogatz model \cite{watts1998}, Community Structure model \cite{condon2001algorithms,holland1983stochastic}, Divergence Duplication model \cite{ispolatov2005duplication} that was aimed at modelling protein networks and the 2K-Simple model \cite{gjoka2015construction}, which captures the joint-degree distribution of a graph.

-In Section \ref{sec:3} we study the correlation profiles of the structural characteristics across network domains and identify the domain of the networks by a small number of graph metrics.
-We also investigate what models generate networks that are most similar to the real ones.
-Using machine learning techniques we examine if it can be determined whether a network is real or artificially generated and what structural properties make it possible to achieve a good accuracy.
+The present research was driven by the following two main objectives (see Figure~\ref{fig:workflow}): \begin{enumerate} \item Studying the pair-wise correlations and descriptive power of structural graph metrics of real networks to find a minimal set of metrics that describes networks as accurately as possible. \item Understanding how well measurement-calibrated network models can describe real networks from different domains and investigating what structural properties the models can and cannot capture. \end{enumerate}